 The airbnb is a converted oil tanker on the top of a hill on an island in Norway accessible only by ferry.
 In 'Skrova' the filming was done by one of my travel companions in a continuous shot.
 I chose not to add any cuts to leave in the real time it took to maneuver the multiple changes in terrain.
 It was deliberate to leave in the moments when I direct the camera to show that, as the subject, I am also framing the narrative.
 I also left in the shots where another friend is visible stepping out of the way as I pass, while refraining from interfering.
 This was to evoke the contrast between the typical sense that a disabled person in this scenario is struggling and requiring help and this situation in which I am playing and exercising my agility and strength.

-First Solo Flight was originally posted to Facebook along with a story (which can be read here).
+First Solo Flight was originally posted to Facebook along with a story and has since become the heart of my memoir If You Really Love Me, Throw Me Off the Mountain.
 The theme I was exploring in this film is the relationship between independence/freedom and interconnectedness.
 The film itself is pieced together from footage from 5 different cameras: three at the takeoff, one at the landing and the go pro attached to my paragliding harness.
 The flight itself happened because of the invested and creative support of a team of incredible instructors and the close friendships that formed between me and the other pilots learning to fly the same week.
 Interconnectedness made both the flight and the film possible.
 But the drive to be able to fly solo came from the perpetual craving I have for independence.
 A feeling of autonomy is a constant drive for me, and it is always vulnerable.
 From the moments when I need help, to the times when help is thrust on me.
 Being overtaken on a regular basis by the assumptions and lack of accommodations made by the society I live in.
 Autonomy is precious.
 But to achieve autonomy at the expense of what is possible with interconnectedness is a loss of beauty.
 I made First Solo Flight to celebrate and explore the potency of moments and relationships where autonomy and freedom are in harmony with interconnectedness.

 I noticed that there were trails of quartz in the rock the day before filming that looked like keloid scars.
 A sudden pucker of stone, brightly colored, announcing an event.
 On both skin and stone, a scar is a mark of a violence.
 In stone, however, the time it marks is significantly more vast.
 I determined I would follow these timelines the next morning while the tide was out.
 The rocks were damp from the rain, and spongy from the layers of shale, where water flows, not just over, but also through the rocks.
 The camera, and therefore the landscape, remains still.